Satisfactory Academic Progress

 • Exceeded the 150% time frame limit

-If a student has been suspended, they would not be eligible for federal or state financial aid.
+If a student has been suspended, they would not be eligible for financial aid.
 If they successfully appeal their suspension, their financial aid eligibility will be reinstated on a probationary status for one semester.
-If an academic plan has been designed and followed, they would have three continuous semesters to regain edibility.
+If an academic plan has been designed and followed, they would have up to three continuous semesters to regain edibility.

 Right to Appeal